jean997/jean997.github.io/index.md

    I recieved my Ph.D. in Biostatistics from the <a href="https://www.biostat.washington.edu">University of Washington</a>
   	advised by <a href="http://www.faculty.washington.edu/nrsimon/">Noah Simon</a>.
  <br>
   <br> In my research, I develop statistical methods motivated by problems in genetics and genomics.
-Right now I am particularly excited about understanding the genetic architecture of gene regulation, integrating multiple genetic studies to learn about the biological relationships between traits, and association te
-sting with spatially structured data types.
+Right now I am particularly excited about understanding the genetic architecture of gene regulation, integrating multiple genetic studies to learn about the biological relationships between traits, and association testing with spatially structured data types.
   </td>

 </tr>